Keywords

 - Teresa Drozdek-Małolepsza, dr, Eligiusz Małolepszy, dr hab. prof. AJD, Daniel Bakota, dr, March on Polska Góra as an Example of a Military and Sporting Competition in Volyn (1934–1939) , Sport and Tourism Central European Journal: Vol. 17 No. 1 (2018)

-- Witold Warcholik, Dorota Chmielowska, Profile of a Participant in Mantrailing in Poland , Sport and Tourism Central European Journal: Vol. 4 No. 3 (2021)
+- Władimir Pasicznik, Physical education of children in pre-primary education in Ukraine (pedagogical aspect) , Sport and Tourism Central European Journal: Vol. 4 No. 4 (2021)

 You may also start an advanced similarity search for this article.